What is Single vs. Dual PD?

 Single PD vs. Dual PD: What’s the Difference?

-- Dual PD provides two measurements: the distance from the center of each pupil to the bridge of your nose.
+• You measure the distance from the center of your right pupil to the bridge of your nose.

 Why Does PD Matter for Your Glasses?